-You may be eligible for standard benefits if you receive certain services from a Provider who is not a Network Provider (an Out-of-Network Provider) without receiving Prior Approval from Blue Cross.
+You may be eligible for standard benefits if you receive certain services from a Provider who is not in the Blue Cross Network of Providers (an Out-of-Network Provider) without receiving Prior Approval from Blue Cross.
 To get standard benefits, you must meet the General Guidelines in this section.